celtic0827/Creator-Sync/README.md

 ## 🚀 Key Features

 *   **Pipeline-to-Calendar Sync**: Instantly turn your backlog into a release schedule.
 Drag projects from your "Pipeline" directly onto calendar dates.
+*   **Global Search**: Instantly find any project by name or tag.
+Results act as navigation shortcuts—click to jump to a specific calendar month or scroll to a sidebar card.
 *   **Customizable Pipeline**: Adapt the workflow to your specific needs.
 Switch between standard production stages or define your own custom statuses (e.g., "Writing", "Recording", "Editing") in Settings.
 *   **Project Checklists**: Break down complex projects into sub-tasks.
 Track progress (e.g., "3/5") with visual mini-bars directly on the project cards.
 *   **Smart Deadline Alerts**: Visual urgency indicators.
 Unfinished projects glow **Yellow** (Warning) or **Red** (Critical) as release dates approach.